The Early Years (1911-1917)

 Former Penultimate Picture Palace employee Saied Marham together with his brother Zaid reopened the cinema in 1997 under a new name, The Ultimate Picture Palace.
 Saied devoted plenty of time and energy into making the UPP a success, continuing the tradition of screening alternative and obscure films which could not be found easily elsewhere.

-Jane Derricott and Philippa Farrow took over in 2009 and re-energised the cinema, fixing some crucial problems before realising the business wasn’t for them and put it up for sale.
+Jane Derricott and Philippa Farrow took over in 2009 and re-energised the cinema, fixing some crucial problems before putting the cinema back up for sale.

 Current Ownership (2011 onwards)